TroyWilliams3687/hindsight/README.md

 ### Hindsight Restore

 The restore script was designed to handle two monitors at specific resolutions.
 Your mileage may vary.
 Most likely you will need to modify sections in the restore script, [restore.py](./hindsight/restore.py).
 The lines you are interested in are from 66 to 114.

+>UPDATE: The above statement is no longer valid.
+There is a configuration file that you can use to fine tune the restore positions for specific classes of windows.

 >NOTE: I couldn't figure out a better way to do this with the wmctrl tool.
 If you run `wmtrcl -lG` and observer the x,y,w,h it reports and use those exact same values in `wmctrl -ir xxxxxx, -e 0,x,y,w,h` the window will move quite a bit (at least it did on my system).
 It moved a lot more than the window decorations would indicate.
 And some windows moved more than others, there didn't appear to be a pattern.
 In the future if I can get it sorted I'll post revisions.